 Finally, the task has begun in earnest!
 What a busy day.
-The simplest of tasks can be complex here in my island home.
+The simplest of tasks can be so very complex here in my island home.
 No convenient middle man to call on the phone or place an on-line order to deliver sand, cement, aggregate and cinder blocks - that would be too easy.

 So, a visit to the hot dusty quarry, where I stood a lone woman amongst the big burly truck drivers trying to place my meagre (compared to the truckers) order of aggregate, in the blazing sun with not a bit of shade to be had.
 I felt quite faint and covered in stone dust but showed no fear!

 No ready-bagged stuff here!
 I had to wait for my order to come off the crusher.
 Next stage was to find a suitably trustworthy driver to carry my hard-won spoils back to the homestead.
 Thankfully, I remembered a very nice chap from a previous visit who was happy to undertake this task.
 Leaving behind the quarry, a visit to the home depot to purchase bags of cement and blocks - another load, another driver.
 The steep and winding road to my place means that only a handful of drivers are prepared to take on the job.
-Next stop BRC and steel and beautiful white sand from Martinique, and another truck delivery.
+Next stop BRC (rebar) and steel rods, and beautiful white sand from Martinique, and another truck delivery.

 And whilst all this is going on, the garden continues to work its magic all